google-github-actions/deploy-cloudrun/README.md

 -   `timeout`: (Optional) Maximum request execution time, specified as a duration like "10m5s" for ten minutes and 5 seconds.

--   `flags`: (Optional) Space separate list of other Cloud Run flags.
+-   `flags`: (Optional) Space separate list of other, non container specific, Cloud Run flags.
 This can be used to access features that are not exposed via this GitHub Action.

+-   `containerFlags`: (Optional) Space separate list of other Cloud Run flags that are specific to the container.
+This can be used to access container features that are not exposed via this GitHub Action.

     ```yaml
     with: